Bilal-Waleed/Python-Hello-World-with-Dev-container/README.md

 Your Python app is now running inside a Docker container using VS Code's Dev Containers! 🎉
 ```

-### Explanation of Improvements:
+Explanation of Improvements:
-1. **Structure**: Each step is clearly outlined with headers, making it easy to follow.
+1. Structure: Each step is clearly outlined with headers, making it easy to follow.
-2. **Formatting**: Code blocks are properly formatted and separated for clarity.
+2. Formatting: Code blocks are properly formatted and separated for clarity.
-3. **Commands & Output**: Each command has a description, and the expected output is mentioned.
+3. Commands & Output: Each command has a description, and the expected output is mentioned.
-4. **Extras**: Added prerequisites and a congratulatory message at the end to enhance user experience.
+4. Extras: Added prerequisites and a congratulatory message at the end to enhance user experience.